jez/blog/_posts/2022-11-12-codemods-tips.md

 [fastmod]: https://github.com/facebookincubator/fastmod

-# When regex aren't good enough
+# 2. When regex aren't good enough

 1. A few manual fixes are actually okay.

-    The goal is to finish the codemod, not to 100% automate the codemod.
-If you've tried all the above options and there are still 100 or fewer locations that need to change, you can probably knock them out in an afternoon (depending on how involved the change is).
+    The goal is to finish the codemod, not to 100% automate the codemod.[^automate] If you've tried and failed to entirely automate the codemod, there's no shame in doing a little bit of manual work to fix the rest of the cases.

-    There's no shame in codemods that are 90% automated and 10% manual.
+    In my experience, anything smaller than ~75 files worth of things to codemod can usually be done by hand in an afternoon in a pinch (depending on how involved the change is).
+If the point is to finish the migration as quickly as possible, you might get further by just rolling up your sleeves for that last 10% than sinking another 3 days into figuring out how to automate it.

 1. Your linter might have an API for writing auto-correctable lint rules.

     Here are the docs for how to write fixers attached to custom [ESLint] and [Rubocop] lint rules.
-The downside is that sometimes these APIs can be a little confusing to understand (slower spin up time).
+The downside is that sometimes these APIs can be a little foreign or confusing.
 But compared to regex they're far less likely to be brittle.[^publish]

-    Note that just like with regex scripts, you can use information from the type checker or the test suite to limit which files you use the lint rule on.
+    Note that just like with regex scripts, you can use information from the type checker or the test suite to limit which files you use the lint rule on if you have to.

 1. It might finally be time for a language-specific, AST-based codemod tool.